Stellar nucleosynthesis in the era of large surveys: S-process polluted binaries in GALAH DR4: Comparison with GALAH DR4

 \subsection{Atmospheric parameters}

-Figure~\ref{Fig:delta_params} shows the difference between our \Ana{derived} spectroscopic parameters (Table~\ref{table:HRresults}) and the values published for the same stars in GALAH DR4 \citep{2025Buder} as a funcion of temperature.
-The differences are calculated as follows:
+Figure~\ref{Fig:delta_params} shows the difference between our \Ana{derived} spectroscopic parameters (Table~\ref{table:HRresults}) and the values published for the same stars in GALAH DR4 \citep{2025Buder} as a function of temperature.
+The differences were calculated as follows:

-where $P$ is, from left to right \Teff, \logg, and [Fe/H].
-HERMES and UVES stars are represented with different symbols and colour-coded as a function of metallicity.
-The error bars are calculated by adding the two error bars involved (ours and GALAH DR4) in quadrature, and the yellow regions mark the average errorbar ($1\sigma$) for each parameter difference.
-The $2\sigma$ and $3\sigma$ limits are also marked with dashed gray lines where relevant.